 If you are fishing for Arctic Char in rivers, remember that they love the colder waters.
 One of the best places to fish is in the deeper holes where a whitewater rapid or rapid riffle empty into a deeper hole.
 If you approach slowly, you may see your target.
 They like to bask on the shallow edges of pools where the water is calm.
 At the slightest indication, they will dash off into the blue murky waters that color the deeper holes.

 Char, like other salmonid fish, love salmon roe.
 Keep that in mind when picking out flies.
 When the salmon are not in the river, the Char eat insects and smaller fish.
 The key is to look around the river before you begin to fish.
 The Char are primed to eat whatever is available, but as chaotic as that may sound, there is a deeper cycle.
 That cycle follows the insect life cycles and the spawning cycle of the salmon.
 If the salmon are in the river, consider something with an egg pattern such as the Peachy King #12 or the Double Egg Pattern.
 Popular insect dry flies include the Alaskan Dart, Alaskan Omlette and Glo Bug patterns.
 If you have an egg kit, consider adding a few beads to your leader if the salmon are also in the river.
-This is a good trick for Rainbows, Dolly Varden and Char.
+This is a good trick when fly fishing for Rainbow Trout and Dolly Varden as well.
 For deeper holes, use brighter flies.